-A few days ago we were invited to attend the open day of a local Mercedes-Benz collection, known as the Mercseum.
-The privately owned collection is housed in a warehouse just outside of Cape Town.
+Some time ago we were invited to attend the open day of a local Mercedes-Benz collection, known as the Mercseum.
+Warehoused just outside of Cape Town, this wonderful privately-owned collection is something to behold.

 Over thirty models represent nearly six decades of the Three-pointed Star’s automotive history.
-The oldest dates back to the early 1950s with youngest ‘born’ in 2010.
-The cars are well laid out and are surrounded by Mercedes paraphernalia of all kinds.
+Notably, the oldest dates back to the early 1950s with the youngest ‘born’ in 2010.
+The museum is laid out well, and cars are surrounded by Mercedes paraphernalia of all kinds.
 Once a year, the owner grants access to a few members of the public to view the pristine cars.
 We share a few of our highlights from our visit to the Mercseum below.

 A pristine A124 (W124 cabrio) alongside a mean-looking 560SEC.